Dialectical Behavior Therapy (DBT) for Adults and Teens in Texas and Florida

 What is DBT?

-Dialectical Behavior Therapy is an evidence-based treatment that emphasizes individual psychotherapy and group skills classes to help people learn new strategies to develop a life that they experience as worth living.
+Dialectical Behavior Therapy, or DBT, is an evidence-based treatment that emphasizes individual psychotherapy and group skills classes to help people learn new strategies to develop a life that they experience as worth living.
 DBT skills include mindfulness, emotion regulation, distress tolerance and interpersonal effectiveness.
 Comprehensive DBT services are effective in treating a wide range of issues such as personality disorders, treatment-resistant depression and anxiety, suicidal ideation and suicide behaviors, nonsuicidal self-injury, posttraumatic stress disorder (PTSD), substance use disorders, disordered eating, obsessive compulsive disorder (OCD), attention deficit hyperactivity disorder (ADHD), bipolar disorder and severe emotion dysregulation.
 DBT has been shown to be more effective than hospitalization in the treatment of suicidality.

 Comprehensive DBT